-Mosques are typical Islamic architecture in Iran, that is why every single mosque is unique and has its own character.
+Mosques are typical Islamic architecture in Iran, which is why every single mosque is unique and has its own character.
 Located in the southwest of the Tabriz Bazaar, Jame Mosque is shining with its Iranian Islamic architecture.
 Indeed, it is a complex made of a mosque and a school of Islamic theology.

-While walking into the mosque, you can feel a genuine sense of peace looking at arch and domes, based on octagonal brick pillars, covered with delicate and artistic plasterwork of the 5th century.
-The colorful windows, lovely tileworks and decoration inside its Shabestan (large roofed hall) has doubled its beauty.
+While walking into the mosque, you can feel a genuine sense of peace looking at the arch and domes, based on octagonal brick pillars, covered with delicate and artistic plasterwork of the 5th century.
+The colorful windows, lovely tilework, and decoration inside its Shabestan (large roofed hall) have doubled its beauty.
 At the end of the mosque, there is a place called “Mihrab” made of marble.
 The Mihrab is designed in a spiral pattern which is a combination of simplicity and unique art.
 Restorations were conducted in the early Qajar period (about 200 years ago).

 Kabood (Blue) Mosque

 Blue tilework of all shades applied in this building has named this spectacular mosque, the Blue Mosque.
 The history goes back to the 15th century built by “Jahan Shah”, king of the time.
 However, the destructive earthquake that happened in 1779 in Tabriz, caused the structure to be greatly damaged, only the main entrance hall and Jahan Shah tomb remained unharmed.
 The scars are still evident on this splendid monument, despite the restorations conducted during the past 50 years.

 To arrive at the blue mosque, either take BRT buses to the station right across from the mosque or take the metro to Sa’at square station and then walk to the mosque.

 9 am – 6 pm

 Tabriz Citadel (Arg-e Alishah)